vvfosprojects/atb/README.md

 The action can be executed in any case by a user belonging to `admin` role, with reference to the password belonging to any user.

-## Action: `api/report`
+## Action: `api/sheets`

-This action allows a user to retrieve data useful to show a report with the current sheet situation.
+This action returns the patients and suspects sheets.

 ### Request